Revised July 2020

 - It is up to you to decide, when appraising an entry, if adult assistance has exceeded acceptable levels and given the students an unfair advantage over others.

 - Advice and guidance are encouraged and acceptable.

 Supplying Equipment: Students are responsible for supplying all props and equipment at each level of competition.
 All entries should be constructed with transportation, setup time, size, and weight in mind.
 Students must provide their own equipment, including computers and software, unless the contest coordinator has specified that certain equipment will be provided at the contest venue.
 Projection screens for documentaries, websites, and performances may be provided.

 Discussion with Judges: Students should be prepared to answer judges’ questions about the content and development of their entries, but they may not give a formal, prepared introduction, narration, or conclusion.

 Costumes: In the performance category, students may rent or have reasonable help creating their costumes (e.g., a parent helps a student to use a sewing machine, etc.).

 Prohibited Materials: Items potentially dangerous in any way– such as weapons, firearms, animals, organisms, plants, etc.–are strictly prohibited.
 Such items will be confiscated by security personnel or contest officials.
-Replicas of such items that are obviously not real are permissible.
+With the rule book update in July 2020, replicas of such items are no longer permitted.